open-life-science/open-life-science.github.io/knowledge_management.md

 ## Update the schedule on GitHub

-This is run automatically every week and subitted as a Pull Request.
+This is run automatically every week and submitted as a Pull Request.
 The explanations below are only to run it manually

 1. Prepare computational environment (locally or GitPod) as explained in the `README.md` file of the GitHub repository
 2. Run the script `bin/<program>/update_schedule.sh`